laet4x/blog/content/2021_CTF/RC15/rootcon15ctf.md

 ## Exploitation4
 ![](exploitation4/exploitation4.png)

-This challenge need to read the /flag.txt file
+This challenge require us to read the /flag.txt file

 During our enumeration we found the **Elasticsearch Directory Traversal (CVE-2015-5531)** vulnerabilities